Kinjalc/document-parser/README.md

    npm run chatbot
    ```

-2. The chatbot will be available at `http://localhost:3000`

-3. You can ask questions about:
+2. You can ask questions about:
    - Recent encounters
    - Lab results
    - Observations